-Al Jazeera journalist beaten, arrested by Israeli forces from Gaza hospital
+Al Jazeera journalist freed after 12-hour arrest by Israeli forces in Gaza

 Gaza’s Ministry of Health said Israeli forces launched missiles and opened fire on one of the hospital’s buildings, killing and injuring Palestinians, and a section of the hospital’s courtyard was bulldozed.

-According to Mahmoud, Israeli forces also arrested more than 80 other Palestinians, including “women medical staff and [other] journalists”.
+According to Mahmoud, Israeli forces had also arrested more than 80 other Palestinians, including “women medical staff and [other] journalists”.

 “The Israeli army made a list of allegations that they are looking for wanted people inside the complex but so far haven’t provided any substantial evidence … to justify what is happening inside al-Shifa,” Mahmoud said.